Thermally driven quantum refrigerator autonomously resets superconducting qubit

+Also, raising the cold bath's temperature impedes the reset.
+Increasing $n_{\rm C}$ to 0.07---exciting $Q_2$ more---leads $P_{\rm SS}$ (as a function of $n_{\rm H}$) to saturate at a higher value.
+Finally, consider fixing $n_{\rm H}$ and increasing $n_{\rm C}$. $P_{\rm SS}$ increases rapidly, then saturates near 0.36.
+This saturation occurs largely independently of $n_{\rm H}$.
+The greater the $n_{\rm H}$, though, the greater the initial (low-$n_{\rm C}$) $P_{\rm SS}$.

-A refrigerator's thermodynamic figure of merit is its coefficient of performance (COP)~\cite{hofer2016a}.
-The COP equals the heat current expelled by the target, divided by the heat current drawn by $Q_1$ from the hot bath.
-We calculate the steady-state COP numerically from the theoretical model in Sec.~II of the SI.
-The steady-state COP is 0.7 when $T_{\rm H} = 5.6$~K and $T_{\rm T} = 23.5$~mK.
-The Carnot bound on our COP is $\frac{T_{\rm T}(T_{\rm H} - T_{\rm C}) }{ T_{\rm H}(T_{\rm C} - T_{\rm T})} = 1.1 > 0.7$.
-For comparison, a common autonomous air conditioner has a COP of $\approx 0.7$~\cite{CIBSE}.
+A standard figure of merit in the thermodynamic analysis of refrigerators is the coefficient of performance (COP)~\cite{hofer2016a}.
+The COP is to refrigerators as efficiency is to heat engines.
+The steady-state COP is defined as $\mathcal{J}_\mathrm{T}/\mathcal{J}_\mathrm{H}$ (see Fig.~1a), that we numerically calculate from the theoretical model shown in Supplementary Section~II.
+The steady-state COP is 0.7 when $T_{\rm H} = 5.1$~K and $T_{\rm SS} = 22$~mK.
+In terms of COP, our quantum refrigerator performs comparably to a macroscopic absorption refrigerator---namely, a common air conditioner (COP $\approx 0.7$~\cite{CIBSE}).
+In the quasistatic limit (as $\mathcal{J}_\mathrm{T} \rightarrow 0$), the COP can reach its theoretical upper bound, the Carnot limit: $\frac{T_{\rm E}(T_{\rm H} - T_{\rm C}) }{ T_{\rm H}(T_{\rm C} - T_{\rm E})}$.
+Our quantum refrigerator has a Carnot bound of $0.95 > 0.7$, satisfying the second law of thermodynamics.

 Another important performance metric is the time required to reset $Q_3$.
-We define the reset time as the time required for $P$ to reach $0.01$ (corresponding to $38.5$~mK).
-The reset time reaches as low as 970~ns before rising slowly with $n_{\rm H}$ (Fig.~\ref{Fig4}a).
-Now, we study $P_{{\rm SS}}$ as a function of $n_{\rm H}$ or $n_{\rm C}$, while keeping the other quantity fixed. $P_{{\rm SS}}$ decreases rapidly as $n_{\rm H}$ increases (Fig.~\ref{Fig4}b). $P_{{\rm SS}}$ reaches its lowest value when $n_{\rm C}$ minimizes at $0.007$, such that $Q_2$ is not excited.
-On the other hand, raising the cold bath's temperature impedes the reset.
-Increasing $n_{\rm C}$ to 0.07---exciting $Q_2$ more---leads $P_{{\rm SS}}$ to saturate at a higher value.
-Finally, consider fixing $n_{\rm H}$ and varying $n_{\rm C}$. $P_{{\rm SS}}$ increases rapidly, then saturates near 0.36.
-This saturation occurs largely independently of $n_{\rm H}$.
-The greater the $n_{\rm H}$, though, the greater the initial $P_{{\rm SS}}$.
+We define the reset time as the time required for $P_{\rm exc}$ to reach $0.01$ (corresponding to $38.5$~mK).
+The reset time reaches as low as 970~ns before rising slowly with $n_{\rm H}$ (Fig.~\ref{Fig4}b).
+We attribute the observed upturn to excessive dephasing of the coherent process $|101\rangle \leftrightarrow |020\rangle$, which is critical for refrigeration.